harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-reports/quality-metrics-reports/quality-metrics.md

 ## Issue Single Stat

 The Issue Single Stat widgets provides single metrics over the given time range.
 This is useful for tracking events (created, resolved, etc.) happening over a period of time.
 For example, you can use the **Issue Resolution Time Single Stat** widget to know how many issues were *resolved* in the given time frame.
-Usually, the time range is set to **Use Dashboard Time**, which allows the user to select a time range when viewing Insights.
+Usually, the time range is set to **Use Insight time**, which allows the user to select a time range when viewing Insights.

 Issue Single Stats widgets include: